Study Abroad Program Overview

 Students take two required courses in this program:

-This program offers a unique opportunity for undergraduate research abroad in science or engineering at the prestigious National Taiwan University (NTU).
+This program offers undergraduate research abroad in science or engineering at the prestigious National Taiwan University (NTU).
 Modern, well-equipped NTU departmental labs include those under:

 - College of Science